What is alcoholic neuropathy?

-Alcoholic neuropathy may start with a tingling numbness, pain and weakness often in the hands or feet, but it may spread to other parts of the body, including legs, arms and torso.
-Over time, additional symptoms appear and or increase in severity.
+Alcoholic neuropathy may start with a tingling numbness, pain and weakness often in the hands or feet but it may spread to other parts of the body, including legs, arms and torso and neck.
+Over time – without treatment – additional symptoms appear and or increase in severity.
 This discomfort makes it harder to move around or do things (even when sober).

 Although the first step is to stop drinking, the symptoms may persist until the neural disorder itself can be treated.
 Neurological tests and hospitalisation may be required to properly diagnose and start to recover from alcoholic neuropathy.

-As the risk of further, permanent neural damage increases with age and becomes worse when the person drinks again, specialised care and talk therapy can help to get to what emotional factors are still driving the persistent use.
+The risk of further, permanent neural damage increases with age and becomes worse when the person continues to drink, specialised care and talk therapy can help to get to what emotional factors are still driving the persistent use of alcohol however the cure for neuropathy stems from a more holistic approach which includes physical and biological factors.

-As nerve cells can be regenerated, it is possible that all the damaged cells can be replaced.
+As nerve cells can be regenerated, it is possible that all the damaged cells can be replaced thus reversing alcoholic neuropathy.
 However, the body’s ability to regenerate nerve cells is limited, so the degree of success is restricted by the state of the nervous system.
 The more damage there is, the less the chances of the total recovery.

 If hospitalised, the patient will have the advantage of constant evaluation and adjustments in medication.
 It is not a good idea to self-medicate at home, as the combination of alcohol withdrawal and neural remediation is too complicated and risky without medical supervision.